 Jackie and I take a several hour hike in a forest at least once a week, typically Saturday morning.
 Several times a week we try to take a walk around sunset to enjoy the changing sky.
 We regularly will take longer duration trips to destinations known for their natural beauty.

 Push Beyond Comfort Zone

+Chronic stress is unhealthy, but an appropriate amount of acute stress encourages adaption.
 Humans are the most adaptable species on the planet.
 Our adaptability comes from our bodies natural ability to physiologically adapt to highly varied conditions as well as our ability to transform the environment we live in.
 Civilization has favored adapting our environment to provide a “comfortable” experience rather than encouraging people to exercise their physiological adaption “muscles”.
-I believe we need to periodically move outside our comfort zones so our body doesn’t “forget” how to adapt to changes.
+I believe we need to periodically move outside our comfort zones so our body doesn’t “get lazy” and adapts to changes.
 Example of the adaptability we should cultivate:

 - High Intensity Interval Training (HIIT) produces better performance improvements than more static training in short periods of time.